The Beautiful Tollymore Forest Park, County Down

 Himalayan cedars along the main drive (Source: Albert Bridge/Wikimedia Commons)

-Planted inside the Barbican Gate entrance you can find magnificent Himalayan cedars (cedrus deodara).
-That offer wide-spreading branches and blue and green foliage.
+At the Barbican Gate entrance, you can find magnificent Himalayan cedars (cedrus deodara).
+They offer wide-spreading branches and blue and green foliage.
 Forming an imposing and picturesque entrance to the Forest Park.

 The Hermitage

-This is a mass of stones carefully put together to form a room of about 12 feet by eight feet, with an opening to the river path at each end.
+This is a mass of stones carefully assembled to form a room of about 12 feet by eight feet, with an opening to the river path at each end.

 Clanbrassil Barn